projectcitybuild/web/README.md

 # Contributing

+We use docker (with docker-compose) to orchestrate a development environment.
-You should read the [Laravel Sail](https://laravel.com/docs/8.x/sail) documentation first.
-If you're using Windows you have to run it through WSL2.
+If you're using Windows you have to run it through [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## First time setup

 1. Run `cp .env.example .env`, then edit the file as appropriate (see below)
 2. Run `make bootstrap`

-You'll then be able to access the website on `http://localhost`
+You'll then be able to access the website at `http://localhost`

 ## Development
 Once *First time setup* is complete, you only need to run one command to boot up the environment: